fable-community/fable-pack-example/README.md

 "$schema": "https://fable.deno.dev/schema.json",
 ```

-You will be able to get helpful auto-completions and validation error while writing your pack's manifest.
+You will be able to get helpful auto-completions and validation errors while writing your pack's manifest.

+You can also run `/packs validate fable-community/example` or `/packs validate fable-community/example test-branch`
+or from your terminal run `deno run -A https://raw.githubusercontent.com/ker0olos/fable/main/src/validate.ts ./manifest.json
+`

-Wanna try installing this pack? just run this command in your server
-`/packs install fable-community/example`
+Wanna try installing this pack on your server? run `/packs install fable-community/example`

 ---